New Examples of Translating Solitons in Generalised Robertson-Walker Geometries: Generalised Robertson-Walker Geometries

 where $\vec{H_t}$ is the mean curvature of the pseudo-Riemannian immersion $F_t$.
 As in \cite{deliramartin}, we say that $F$ defines a \textit{pointwise} $X$-soliton if \eqref{eq:soliton_rw} is satisfied for $t=0$. \end{deff}

 In \cite{delira}, de Lira and Roing considered some natural conditions for the longtime existence of the mean curvature flow in a class of GRW spacetimes.
-In Section \ref{section:types} we will introduce another class of such spacetimes which, as we shall see in Section \ref{appendix:ncc}, does not satisfy all their hypotheses.
+In Section \ref{section:types} we will introduce another class of such spacetimes which does not satisfy all their hypotheses.